asduser/ui-notifications/README.md

 ### What for

-Angular.js service, which may efficiency significantly facilitate a process of managing UI notifications.
+Angular.js service, which may significantly facilitate a process of managing UI notifications.
 Actually you may use one of the following message types:
 <ul>
 <li> - success </li>